ShiJindong/Master-Thesis-Sensor-Fusion-For-Platooning/README.md

        RSDS_CameraClient.c
   ```

-Because these files are not my work, they would not be put in this repository and be published on Github.
+Because these source files do not belong to my work, they would not be put in this repository.

 ## 1. Prerequisites
 1.1.
 [Ubuntu 20.04](https://releases.ubuntu.com/focal/)